noor367/exercises-c/README.md

 # exercises-c
-Programs written in C, mainly for university assignments
+Programs written in C.

+These programs were mostly used in course assignments.